Women's Rugby World Cup (RWC) 2021 (2022)

-Wordl Rugby has confirmed that due to COVID, RWC 2021 will now run from 8th October to the 12th of November 2022.
-As such, the women’s RWC will run for 43 days, not 35, which gives the teams at least five rest days between matches.
+World Rugby has confirmed that due to COVID, the Women’s RWC 2021 will now run from 8th October to the 12th of November 2022, in Auckland and Northland, New Zealand.
+As such, the women’s Rugby World Cup will run for 43 days, not 35, which gives the teams at least five rest days between matches.

 Here is some key information on the 2021 women’s Rugby World Cup: